Alok Sharma

 Sharma served in Theresa May's government as Minister of State for Housing from 2017 to 2018 and as Parliamentary Under-Secretary of State for Employment from 2018 to 2019.
-In 2019, he was appointed to Boris Johnson's cabinet as Secretary of State for International Development.
-In the 2020 cabinet reshuffle he was promoted to being Secretary of State for Business, Energy and Industrial Strategy, an office in which he served until 2021.
-Sharma was President of the 2021 United Nations Climate Change Conference (COP26) and negotiated the Glasgow Climate Pact.
+Sharma was the president for the 2021 United Nations Climate Change Conference (COP26) and negotiated the Glasgow Climate Pact.

 Early life and career

 Sharma was born in Agra, Uttar Pradesh, India, and moved to Reading with his parents when he was five years old.
-He had a Hindu upbringing.
+He is a Hindu.
 His father, Prem, was involved in Conservative politics in Reading, and became chairman of the Berkshire area of Conservatives before helping to establish the Conservative Friends of India.

-Sharma was brought up in the Reading suburbs of Earley and Whitley Wood and attended Presentation College, Reading Blue Coat School in Sonning and the University of Salford, from where he graduated with a BSc in Applied Physics with Electronics in 1988.
+Sharma was brought up in Earley and Whitley Wood and was educated at both Presentation College and Reading Blue Coat School in Sonning, before studying at the University of Salford, from where he graduated with a BSc in Applied Physics with Electronics in 1988.

-He subsequently qualified as a chartered accountant, training with Deloitte Haskins & Sells in Manchester before moving into corporate finance advisory with Nikko Securities and then the Swedish Skandinaviska Enskilda Banken, where he held senior roles based in London, Stockholm and Frankfurt.
+He subsequently qualified as a chartered accountant, training with Deloitte Haskins & Sells in Manchester before moving into corporate finance advisory with Nikko Securities and then Skandinaviska Enskilda Banken, where he held senior roles based in London, Stockholm and Frankfurt.
 Sharma was an adviser to clients in the corporate and private-equity sector on cross-border mergers and acquisitions, listings and restructurings.

 Sharma is a governor of a local primary school in Reading.
 Previously he served as a chairman of the political think-tank the Bow Group's Economic Affairs Committee.

 Political career

 Member of Parliament

 Sharma was selected as the Conservative Party candidate for the Reading West constituency in 2006.
 He was elected as the MP for Reading West in the 2010 general election, winning a majority of 6,004 after the retirement of the Labour MP Martin Salter.

 In the 2015 general election he was re-elected with an increased majority of 6,650.

 In the 2017 general election, he won his seat with a reduced majority of 2,876.
 On being re-elected, Sharma wrote on his website: "Having grown up locally in Reading and being very much a local Reading man, I am delighted to have been re-elected for a constituency in my home town".

 In the 2019 general election Sharma increased his majority to 4,117.

+On 26 September 2023, Sharma announced his intention to stand down at the 2024 general election.